openHPI/codeoceanR/README.md

 That way, you can check for the value of `n` even if students create `n` for other purposes in a later script, e.g. in a student-defined loop.

-Always test the entire exercise on CodeOcean as well, especially after expanding tests.
+Always test the entire exercise on CodeOcean as well.
-Example: `rt_has_argument` didn't run online in the first version, since `parse(code)` needs to have `keep.source=TRUE`.
-The default option is TRUE only in an interactive R session!

 If possible, recruit two student assistants just to test-run the exercise.
 They might find errors you overlooked.
 Example: in a statement combination task, the solution was meant to be `c(A=4, C=1, D=3)`, and I had not thought of students using a different order (which is OK).
 The solution for the test script:
 `if(exists("obj")) obj <- obj[order(names(obj))]`
-Another example: I once had a task where I tested `rt_has_nrows(df_object, 6)` accidentally without first testing `rt_has_class(df_object, "data.frame")`.
-Someone used `readLines` instead of `read.table` and the test script failed.

-Instead of checking code like in the [write.table task](https://github.com/openHPI/codeoceanR/blob/main/inst/extdata/script_2.R#L9-L13) and [test](https://github.com/openHPI/codeoceanR/blob/main/inst/extdata/tests.R#L61-L73), your tests can also execute the code and you test the resulting file.
+Instead of checking code like in the [write.table task](https://github.com/openHPI/codeoceanR/blob/main/inst/extdata/examples_2.R#L8-L11) and [test](https://github.com/openHPI/codeoceanR/blob/main/inst/extdata/examples_tests.R#L28-L40), your tests can also execute the code and you test the resulting file.
 This gives participants more freedom in how they structure the task.